Prefer to listen? Just press the play button 👇and soak it up while you walk the dog, make dinner or do the dishes.

 Actually, there’s a great line from the original Tron that I think applies very well to content design: “On the other side of the screen, it all looks so easy.”
 That’s the job of a content designer.
 To make the end result easy for the users, to make it effortless and painless so the user doesn’t notice all the work you and your teams put into making the experience so great; the users only see the products you want them to.

-What sort of salary do content designers earn?
+What sort of salary can you earn as a content designer?

 Content design, much like UX writing, is still an emerging field across industries (even if we in the trenches don’t feel that way.)
-However, because of this, there’s a lot of discrepancy between salaries for content designers.
+However, because of this, there’s a lot of discrepancy between salaries for content designers roles.

 According to Glassdoor, the average salary is around $58k a year but different companies might pay a lot higher than that for a good content designer.
 Ziprecruiter states that salaries skew even higher, averaging out around $70k.
 Hourly rates for contractors could start at $45 and go up (or start much lower at other companies.)